Ordinary Resurrections

 are not the burning bush

-the parted sea
+or the parted sea.

 They are my children saying good morning